-- 28.4 a) Unless he drives for more than one team (see 28.4(d) below), each driver may use no more than five power units during a Championship season. - b) For the purposes of this Article 28.4 the power unit will be deemed to comprise six separate elements, the engine (ICE), the motor generator unit-kinetic (MGU-K), the motor generator unit-heat (MGU-H), the energy store (ES), turbocharger (TC) and control electronics (CE).
-Each driver will therefore be permitted to use five of each of the above six components during a Championship season and any combination of them may be fitted to a car at any one time. - Should a driver use more than five of any one of the elements a grid place penalty will be imposed upon him at the first Event during which each additional element is used.
+- 28.4 a) Unless he drives for more than one team (see 28.4(d) below), each driver may use no more than four power units during a Championship season.
+This number will be increased to five if the number of Events in the Championship, as originally scheduled, exceeds 20.
+If this is the case, the numbers in b) and c) below will be amended accordingly. - b) For the purposes of this Article 28.4 the power unit will be deemed to comprise six separate elements, the engine (ICE), the motor generator unit-kinetic (MGU-K), the motor generator unit-heat (MGU-H), the energy store (ES), turbocharger (TC) and control electronics (CE).
+Each driver will therefore be permitted to use four of each of the above six components during a Championship season and any combination of them may be fitted to a car at any one time. - c) Should a driver use more than four of any one of the elements during a Championship season, a grid place penalty will be imposed upon him at the first Event during which each additional element is used.
 Penalties will be applied according to the following table and will be cumulative:

-Replacement of a complete power unit from the pit lane.
+Replacement of a complete power unit

-The driver concerned must start the race from the pit lane.
+The driver concerned must start the race from the back of the grid.

-The first time a 6th of any of the Ten grid place penalty. elements is used.
+The first time a 5th of any of the elements is used.